Food

 “Non-GMO plants are still conventionally grown, with artificial pesticides and fertilizers.
 There’s no sizable environmental gain,” Thistlethwaite says.

 “Organic,” however, in reality, does suggest that the meals were grown without synthetic insecticides and fertilizer.
-Matthew Dillon, director of agriculture coverage and packages for Clif Bar’s organization, thinks it’s the maximum sincere eco-label.
+Matthew Dillon, director of agriculture coverage and packages for Clif Bar’s organization, thinks it’s the most sincere eco-label.
 “It’s transparent.
 It’s enforced using regulation.
 It’s got enamel to it,” he says.

 Even deeper trouble with labels got here as I was speakme with Kim Elena Ionescu, leader sustainability officer for the Specialty Coffee Association.